Surface Earbuds are Microsoft's voice-focused true wireless option

 See the all-new Surface Earbuds. #MicrosoftEvent @rmseiler pic.twitter.com/4RO1lDCZHt— Microsoft Surface (@surface) October 2, 2019

-There's Spotify integration on Android, and you can swipe and tap to control playback.
-What's more, the true wireless earbuds are designed with Office 365 in mind.
+There's Spotify integration on Android.
+A triple tap will start playing music instantly, and you can swipe and tap to control playback.
+What's more, the true wireless earbuds are designed with Office 365 in mind, including Outlook calendar and email access with your voice.
 If you wear them while giving a presentation, Microsoft will be able to display captions of what you're saying in real-time on the screen, and even translate your speech into one of more than 60 languages.
 You can also tap to advance a PowerPoint slide.

 You should be able to pair them with your devices pretty quickly through one-click pairing.
 Meanwhile, the earbuds are designed for "all-day comfort and stability."
 They look pretty bulky though, so they're perhaps not quite as stylish as some other options on the market.